LBMC/RAPToR/README.md

 ### What data can be used ?
 The `RAPToR` package allows you to estimate the developmental age of individual samples from their *gene expression profiles*.
-This means that any data providing information on gene expression on a large scale is appropriate : RNA-seq counts (or RPKM), MicroArray, Chips...
+This means that any method outputting information on gene expression on a large scale is appropriate : RNA-seq (preferably TPM), MicroArray...

-**The data must not be gene-centered**, as this destroys the relationship between gene levels within a sample.
+**Data must not be gene-centered**, as this destroys the relationship between gene levels within a sample.

 ## Current available data-packages